 English isn’t my first language – can I still volunteer?

 Yes you can.
-We think it’s a great way to improve your English.
+We think it’s a great way to improve your English and we make sure all of the organisations we work with can support student's who have English as a second language.
 If you have any concerns about language barriers, you can contact the Communities team for advice.

 Do I need any special skills before I volunteer?

 Generally, voluntary work shouldn’t require any special skills, and is a great way to gain experience and develop as a person.

 Any training you’ll need for the role will be provided by the organisation.
 This might be face-to-face or over the phone.
 You’ll be informed about this once they have made contact with you.

 For any community events which are done in partnership with the Students’ Union, we run briefing sessions that cover role expectations, tasks and responsibilities as well as health and safety.
 Briefing sessions take place at the SU office on campus.

 Yes, all of the voluntary opportunities with the Student’s Union count towards the Lancaster Award.

 I’m interested in volunteering, but I’m not sure if it’s right for me.
 Is there anyone I can speak to?